A Feynman--Kac representation of a non-conservative and path-dependent nonlinear reaction-diffusion-advection system: The Feynman--Kac-type equation: study of the well-posedness

-One may prove properties of continuity of $u^m$ also with respect to the measure $m$ by considering the metric given by the Wasserstein distance between measures.
-To do this, we follow \cite{2016_Russo}, but again, we need to handle the dependence upon the past history of the process.
+The next results regard some properties of continuity of $u^m_K$ with respect to the measure $m$ by considering the metric given by the Wasserstein distance between measures.
+For the convenience of the reader, we recall some basic properties of the Wasserstein distance.